-- Be a registered youth member of the Boy Scouts of America. - Plan to attend a resident summer camp program operated by the Connecticut Yankee Council. - Secure the approval of their parent or guardian and his/her unit leader. - Complete the attached application. - Be able to arrange for their personal needs while at camp and arrange for their own transportation. - Furnish the medical, health and other information required of all Scouts at Scouts BSA summer camps. - Be in need of assistance to pay the full summer camp fee.
+- Be a registered youth member of the Boy Scouts of America. - Plan to attend a summer camp program operated by the Connecticut Yankee Council. - Secure the approval of their parent or guardian and his/her unit leader. - Complete the attached application. - Be able to arrange for their personal needs while at camp and arrange for their own transportation. - Furnish the medical, health and other information required of all campers at Scout summer camps. - Be in need of assistance to pay the full summer camp fee.